Orientation in Hattiesburg

 - $35 per student (Freshmen and Transfers)

-UNV 100 is a required course and a separate $100 fee will be billed to the student’s account at the start of the fall semester.
+UNV 100 is a required course and a separate $100 fee will be billed to the student’s account at the start of the first semester.
 A portion of this fee also covers GEWW.

 - Learn your SOAR password.
 You will have to log in to SOAR during Orientation.
 Your username is a lowercase “w” followed by your 6- or 8-digit Southern Miss ID number.
 Visit campusid.usm.edu and select Set Password Recovery Options to ensure you know your password before you arrive.

 - Log in to your Southern Miss email account.
 Follow these instructions or log in to Microsoft Office 365’s Outlook email.
 Your Southern Miss email account is the primary way your professors and the University will communicate with you; it is important that you activate this account and check it regularly.

 - Familiarize yourself with the degree plan for your major.
 You will be required to select your major when you register for Orientation.
 Each academic major has a degree plan that outlines the courses you'll need to take in order to earn that degree.
 You will create your class schedule each semester around this required coursework.
 Take some time to view your degree plan and to think about the courses you would like to take during your first semester.

 - Complete your campus housing application.
 Campus housing is assigned on a first-come, first-served basis, and the Department of Housing and Residence Life will not assign housing to students until an application is filed and the processing fee is paid.